In the Daily News-Record's Best of the Valley contest, readers have the last word.

 Body & Soul: Local businesses only.

 Medical Care: Local businesses only, except in the Assisted Living and Hospital categories, which is open to nearby facilities outside the core Central Valley region.
-Locally owned and operated businesses only (no chains/franchises/national brands), except in the Assisted Living, Hospital, Pharmacy and Urgent Care categories.
+Locally owned and operated businesses only (no chains/franchises/national brands), except in the Best Assisted Living, Best Hospital, Best Pharmacy and Best Urgent Care categories.
 In categories where we asked for practices, we try to exclude individual practitioners, unless they operate solo practices named after themselves.

 The Insurance Agency category is open to locally based offices or teams of agents or brokers selling insurance directly to buyers.
 The category is not intended for individual agents, unless they are sole proprietors of an agency or brokerage, in which case that agency or brokerage may be nominated under their name.